Training structure

 Faculty of Science

-Hybrid" materials are a new family of materials, combining organic ligands with inorganic entities, and are increasingly being studied at both fundamental and application levels.
+Hybrid materials are a new family of materials combining organic ligands that connect inorganic entities, and are increasingly being studied at both a fundamental and applied level.

-In this course, two main categories of hybrid materials will be discussed:
+As part of this course unit, two main categories of hybrid materials will be covered:

 - Coordination Networks and Metal-Organic Frameworks